richardflentie/regulatory-risk-intelligence/README.md

 ### Problem Statement ###
 Regulatory enforcement actions often occur in clusters.
 Once a bank receives an enforcement action, it is more likely to experience additional actions in subsequent months.
-Risk teams need a structured way to prioritize monitroing resources.
+Risk teams need a structured way to prioritize monitoring resources.
 This project answers:
-Given historical enforcement activity, can we estimate the probability of a bank receiving another enforcement ation in the next 6 ths?
+Given historical enforcement activity, can we estimate the probability of a bank receiving another enforcement ation in the next 6 months?

 ### Data Used ###
 * OCC enforcement action history data